 Try: Magnum of The Society's Exhibition Rioja Reserva 2015

 A roast goose calls for a wine that can tackle both the richness and the robust, almost gamey flavour of the meat.

 What to drink: For me, any excuse to put an Alsace gewurztraminer on the table is a bonus, and the gorgeous botanical scents and ginger-infused warmth of the wine certainly adds a fragrant new dimension to goose.
 A pinot gris with a bit of age or dry German riesling are good options, with enough slicing acidity to keep things fresh, but the complexity to match the texture of this full-flavoured meat.

 Try: Gewurztraminer Les Princes Abbés, Domaines Schlumberger 2018, Pinot Gris 'Roche Calcaire', Domaine Zind-Humbrecht 2018

 Vegetarian Christmas dinners can pack all the flavour of a meat-filled one — think herb-stuffed nut roasts, spiced root veg and creamy cheeses — so finding a perfect wine match is just as important.
 As anyone whose endured a bone-dry-tofu-turkey roast, or a slightly-too-nutty nut surprise can tell you, your wine needs to do two things: add a bit of juice and match the varied delicious textures that meat-free cooking conjures up.

-What to drink: Lifelong vegetarian, Digital Copywriter and all-round wine buff Martin Brown gives us some tips for the perfect veggie main:
+What to drink: Lifelong vegetarian, Managing Editor and all-round wine buff Martin Brown gives us some tips for the perfect veggie main: